nismod/smif/docs/simulation_models.md

         writer.writerow(base_price_set)
         writer.writerow(current_price_set)

-### Writing data to a database

-The exact implementation of writing input and parameter data will differ on a case-by-case basis.
-In the following example, we write model inputs `energy_demand` to a postgreSQL database table `ElecLoad` using the psycopg2 library[^2] :

-    def simulate(self, data):

-        # Open a connection to the database
-        conn = psycopg2.connect("dbname=vagrant user=vagrant")
-        # Open a cursor to perform database operations
-        cur = conn.cursor()

-        # Returns a smif.DataArray
-        demand = data.get_data('electricity_demand')

-        # Convert to DataFrame (could also convert to numpy.ndarray or xarray.DataArray)
-        demand_df = demand.as_df().reset_index()  # reset index for easier iteration later on

-        # Build the SQL string
-        sql = """INSERT INTO "ElecLoad" (Year, Interval, BusID, ElecLoad) VALUES (%s, %s, %s, %s)"""

-        # Get the dimensions associated with the input
-        # e.g. ['bus_region', 'hour']
-        dims = demand.dims

-        # Get the dimension definitions associated with the input, here regions and intervals
-        regions = demand.dim_elements('bus_regions')
-        intervals = demand.dim_elements('hours')

-        # Iterate over the energy demand data and write each value into the table
-        for item in demand_df.itertuples():
-                # This line calls out to a helper method which associates
-                # electricity grid bus bars to energy demand regions
-                bus_number = get_bus_number(item.bus_region)
-                # Build the tuple to write to the table
-                insert_data = (
-                    data.current_timestep,
-                    item.hour,
-                    bus_number,
-                    item.electricity_demand
-                )
-                cur.execute(sql, insert_data)

-        # Make the changes to the database persistent
-        conn.commit()

-        # Close communication with the database
-        cur.close()
-        conn.close()

 ### Writing model results to the data handler

 Writing results back to the data handler is as simple as calling the